Cooks standing around a counter for a pre-shift meeting

 Download our easy-to-use Microsoft Word templates to keep your team organized and informed throughout every shift.
 From pre-shift planning to end-of-day wrap-up logs, our template helps ensure smooth communication and a well-run restaurant.

-If there’s one universal trait of a successful restaurant, it’s the ability to run great shifts day after day, week after week.
+If there’s one universal trait of a successful eatery, whether casual dining or hotel restaurant, it’s the ability to run great shifts day after day, week after week.
 Daily pre-shift meetings are a core part of that steady success.

-When the steps of service flow smoothly, when the food arrives in a timely manner, when tables are set and cleared in record time, and when your patrons leave stuffed and satisfied, it feels freakin’ good.
+When the steps of service flow smoothly, the food arrives in a timely manner, the tables are set and cleared in record time, and your patrons leave stuffed and satisfied, it feels freakin’ good.
 This perfect harmony is what we all strive for.

-Nurturing a focused, informed, and energized team ensures everyone stays on the same page and everything functions smoothly.
-In this article, you’ll learn how to conduct an effective pre-shift huddle, build a pre-shift meeting structure, and organize your day to guarantee excellent customer satisfaction.
+Nurturing a focused, informed, and energized team ensures everyone stays on the same page and everything functions as it should.
+In this article, you’ll learn the importance of an effective pre-shift huddle and top tips for meeting success, all leading to a happy team and excellent customer satisfaction.

 Table of Contents